hyu-iot/federated-learning/README.md

 ## Visualization
 The visualization options will create a graph in a `.png` file.
 The created graph shows the selected `metric` as the y-axis, and the rounds as the x-axis.
 You could check out how the `metric` changes as the rounds progressed.

+Also only_visualization options are available.
+There are two options to activate it.
+* Command line options with `--vis` or `-v` to activate it, and defaults to `null`, which means not turning it on.
+You must pass the path of the `.csv` file as the next argument to activate.
+* Entering the path into `config.json`.
+As same as command line options, you must pass the path of the `.csv` file.

+When either which option is on by passing the path, it will activate the visualization option.
+The results will be saved where the `.csv` file was saved.

 # Configuration